About The UAE

 - The UAE has no foreign-exchange controls.

-- There are more than 30 free-trade zones, known as Free Zones, in the UAE that have special tax, customs and imports regimes, as well as their own regulations.
-Each Free Zone is designed around one or more business category and only offers licenses to companies in these categories.
+- There are more than 35 free-trade zones, known as Free Zones, in the UAE that have special tax, customs and imports regimes, as well as their own regulations.
+Each Free Zone is designed around one or more business categories and only offers licenses to companies in these categories.

 Sophistication of Banking Systems

-- The UAE has 23 domestic banks and 28 foreign banks, as well as 121 foreign bank representative offices.
-The 10 largest banks account for around 70% of total banking assets.
-Islamic banks in the UAE account for around 20% of the banking sector's total assets.
+- The UAE has 22 domestic banks and 39 foreign banks, which operate 81 branches.
+The three largest banks are majority state-owned.
+There are eight dedicated Islamic banks in the UAE which account for around 20% of the banking sector's total assets (2016/2017).

 - The UAE is the main foreign-exchange hub for the region, and an offshore renminbi centre.

-- Dubai is the world's largest centre for sukuk listings at USD 49.06 billion.
+- Dubai is the world's largest centre for sukuk listings, which totalled USD56.47 billion at the end of March 2018.
 Conventional bonds issued by governments and corporations are also available.

 - The banking industry is regulated by the Central Bank of the United Arab Emirates.
 Regulation is in line with international standards.